Gallstones Specialist

 • Yellow eyes or skin (jaundice)

 Fatty or fried foods might aggravate your symptoms.
-A flare-up of symptoms usually only last a couple of hours.
+A flare-up of symptoms usually only lasts a couple of hours.
 Gallstones can lead to severe complications when left untreated, so you should make an appointment at Digestive Disease Care if you have any of these symptoms.

 What causes gallstones?